-The proposed River Junction viticultural area is shown on a Sacramento-San Joaquin Delta map ("Base Map Source-Department of Water Resources'') submitted by the petitioner.
-The proposed viticultural area appears within the boundaries of the aforementioned delta, at the southeasternmost tip.
-The petitioner claims that the southernmost edge of the Sacramento-San Joaquin River Delta is more modified by inland weather patterns than other parts of the Delta.
+The River Junction AVA is shown on a Sacramento-San Joaquin Delta map ("Base Map Source-Department Of Water Resources").
+The AVA appears within the boundaries of the aforementioned delta, at the southeasternmost tip.
+The southernmost edge of the Sacramento-San Joaquin River Delta is more modified by inland weather patterns than other parts of the Delta.
 This part of the Delta experiences more extreme high and low temperatures, although still receiving maritime influence.
-The proposed River Junction viticultural area is at the boundary between coastal and continental weather influence.
-It is subject to little rainfall (10 to 11 inches per year) and at its southernmost part lies within the rain shadow of the coast ranges to the west.
-This is the driest part of the Delta and can be considered as arid to semiarid with coastal influence.
+It is subject to little rainfall (10 to 11 inches per year) and, at its southernmost part, lies within the rain shadow of the maritime influenced land to the west.
+This is the driest part of the Delta and can be considered as arid to semiarid with maritime influence.

-The petitioner states that, as would be expected of a topographical depression, the local microclimate of the proposed River Junction viticultural area is singular.
-The proposed viticultural area is distinctively cooler than the immediate surrounding area (Modesto, Stockton, Tracy Carbona, Tracy Pumping Plant, and Rivercrest Vineyards).
-Temperature data from 1995 and 1996 were recorded by a weather station located near the center of the proposed River Junction viticultural area, at Rivercrest Vineyards.
-The monthly-averaged data, provided by the petitioner, show that minimum temperatures are consistently slightly cooler than elsewhere in the region, especially in summer.
-Average high temperatures are similar to Antioch and Lodi, which are significantly closer to the Suisun and San Francisco Bays and would be expected to experience more coastal cooling.
-According to the petitioner, average low temperatures are generally the coolest among Tracy Carbona and Tracy Pumping Plant.
+The viticultural area is distinctively cooler than the immediate surrounding area (Modesto, Stockton, Tracy Carbona, Tracy Pumping Plant, and Rivercrest Vineyards).
+Temperature data from 1995 and 1996 were recorded by a weather station located near the center of the River Junction AVA, at Rivercrest Vineyards.
+The monthly-averaged data show that minimum temperatures are consistently slightly cooler than elsewhere in the region, especially in summer.
+Average high temperatures are similar to Antioch and Lodi, which are significantly closer to the Suisun and San Francisco Bays and would be expected to experience more cooling from the maritime influence.
+Average low temperatures are generally the coolest among Tracy Čarbona and Tracy Pumping Plant.
 Significantly, minimum August temperatures are 2 to 5 degrees cooler than Tracy, Stockton, and Modesto.

-Grapes grown here are also subject to seasonally later frosts as pointed out by an unpublished agricultural analysis by Cook and Lider dated 1972, submitted by the petitioner.
+Grapes grown here are also subject to seasonally later frosts as pointed out by an unpublished agricultural analysis by Cook and Lider dated 1972.